Phase evolution of superposition target states in adiabatic population transfer: Geometric Phase

 For a state $\ket{\psi}$ that is purely real $\gamma=0$.
 For the STIRAP process, we are interested in the relative phase between $\ket{a}$ and $\ket{b}$:

-For the definition of the hamiltonian in eq.
-(1) the eigenstates are real.
-However, for processes with a phase difference between the Stokes and Pump lasers we must introduce complex components by adding a phase to the couplings.
-The hamilitonian
+For the hamiltonian in eq. \ref{hamiltonian}, the eigenstates are real.
+However, a phase difference between the Stokes and Pump lasers introduces complex components through the phase difference in the couplings.
+The hamiltonian

 now has complex eigenstates, where the time dependence is carried in the real coefficients $\Omega_s$, $\Omega_p$.
 It is easy to show that the eigenstates of this hamiltonian yield inner products $\bra{a}\dot{a}\rangle$ and $\bra{b}\dot{b}\rangle$ that are equal, so $\gamma_{ab}=0$ even if the individual states acquire a geometric phase.